LotharTeichert/chessdiagramjs/README.md

 This is a javascript implementation of a "living" chess diagram to be used on web pages.

-It relies on the nice chessboard.js of Chris Oakman which in turn depends on json and jQuery.
+It is an application of the nice chessboard.js of Chris Oakman which in turn depends on json and jQuery.

 ## Usage
 ```html